huggingface/transformers/docs/source/en/model_doc/chameleon.md

 - Note that Chameleon was tuned for safety alignment.
 If the model is refusing to answer, consider asking a more concrete question, instead of an open question.

+- Chameleon generates in chat format which means that the generated text will always be the "assistant's turn".
+You can enable a text completion generation by passing `return_for_text_completion=True` when calling the processor.

 ## Usage example

 ### Single image inference